mattiasaxell/mattiasaxell.github.io/_posts/2015-09-04-passing-it-onwards.markdown

 - My irreverence towards myself and my workflow.
 I have a hard time following through with one task at a time.
 - The revalation that the unplanned research process I am going through makes me progress slowly, one day at a time.
 This needs to be resolved soon!
+- That I learn from experience of my assignment at Kaospilot to do process consulting - just by talking about the experiences and doings!

 <h2 class="section-heading">What has Changed?</h2>